AmritPatel/CleaningData/CodeBook.md

 __tBodyGyroJerk_mean__

+Mean of the body angular velocity jerk signal

 ### Transformed acceleration/velocity measurements to frequency domain

 #### *Units of Hertz*

 __fBodyAcc_mean__

+Mean of the body acceleration signal

 __fBodyAccJerk_mean__

+Mean of the body acceleration jerk signal

 __fBodyGyro_mean__

+Mean of the body angular velocity signal

 __fBodyGyroJerk_mean__

+Mean of the body angular velocity jerk signal

 ### Mean standard deviation of acceleration/velocity measurements